 Ready to Start?

 - Find your closest chapter on the Sleep In Heavenly Peace Contact Page.

 - Call, email, text, or fill out the form on the Contact page and your local chapter Volunteer Coordinator will reach out to you.

-- Invite your friends or co-workers!
+- Invite your friends, service group members or co-workers!
 Spread the word on Facebook and other social media.

 - Feel great about learning new skills and helping children in your community.